 Typically presents as diffuse or near-diffuse involvement with multiple interconnected sinus tracts and abscesses across entire area

 HS is a chronic, debilitating immune-mediated disease that manifests on the skin, occurring in many patients’ most sensitive areas.2,3,7 Typical signs and symptoms of moderate to severe HS lesions include7:

 Scarring, ulceration, and infection

-PRESENTATION OF HS LESIONS IN WOMEN AND MEN
+PRESENTATION OF HS LESIONS IN

 “As you can imagine, this disease can make sitting uncomfortable when I have several large lesions around my inner thighs and buttocks.”